 The duration of the cleanup process can be elusive to pin down because many sites have long histories and periods of activity and inactivity.
-In addition, survey respondents may have varying perspectives on what marks the beginning or end of the process.
-Survey respondents were also asked to identify what they perceived to be the longest step in the cleanup process.
+Survey respondents were asked to identify what they perceived to be the longest step in the cleanup process.
 The most common responses were: site assessment, conducting the actual cleanup action, negotiations with the regulatory agency, and securing financing.